boyongjiong/outdoor-hiking/sites/logicflow-docs/docs/tutorial/extension-bpmn-element.en-US.md

 #### Streams

-Streams can be extended in exactly the same way as custom edges are defined, see [edge edge](basic-edge)
+Streams can be extended in exactly the same way as custom edges are defined, see [edge](basic-edge)

 #### Other Nodes